-"As a newer nonprofit in the area, we are blown away by the number of requests we receive for furniture assistance.
+"We are blown away by the number of requests we receive for furniture assistance.
 Support from members of our community means that we will be able to continue to provide these much-needed resources, helping instill dignity through household goods."

 Emily, DIG Founder